gitandre/INF3720-HCI-2/Chapter 6 - Emotional Interactions/README.md

 ### **Platchick's Wheel of Emotions** 🎮🧠

 ![Platchicks Wheel of Emotions](platchicks_wheel_of_emotions.png)

-Certainly!
-Let's dive deeper into **Plutchik's Wheel of Emotions** and understand its significance and application in emotional design:

 ### **Plutchik's Wheel of Emotions** 🎡💛💬
 **Plutchik's Wheel of Emotions** is a psychological model developed by **Robert Plutchik** in 1980, designed to illustrate how human emotions are related to each other and how they vary in intensity.
 The wheel represents a **visual framework** that categorizes emotions, illustrating both their **interconnectedness** and **intensity levels**.
 It's widely used in psychology, interaction design, and user experience (UX) design to understand and map out **emotional responses**.